 This Banana Pudding Ice Box Cake takes all the flavors you love from banana pudding and transforms it into an easy, frozen dessert using instant pudding!

-Sometimes I have to ask myself the tough questions like, “can I make a tender scone that tastes like carrot cake” or “banana pudding; will it ice box cake?” or “can I make a poached pear taste like gingerbread?”
-The answer to all of those is yes! 🎉
+Sometimes I have to ask myself the tough questions like, “can I make a tender scone that tastes like my easy carrot cake” or “banana pudding; will it ice box cake?” or “can I make a poached pear taste like gingerbread boy cookies?”
+The answer to all of those is yes!

 Table of Contents

-- Instant Pudding: I used Jello Vanilla Instant Pudding, but you can use any type you choose or you can make it from scratch using the vanilla bean pudding recipe here.
+- Instant Pudding: I used Jello Vanilla Instant Pudding, but you can use any type you choose or you can make it from scratch using the vanilla bean pudding recipe in my banana pudding recipe.

-- Vanilla Extract: While this is optional, it really makes the dessert taste like it is from scratch.
+- Vanilla Extract: While vanilla extract is optional, it really makes the dessert taste like it is from scratch.

-- Heavy Cream: This is the main volume in the banana pudding ice box cake so be sure it is not light cream.
+- Heavy Cream: Heavy cream is the main volume in the banana pudding ice box cake so be sure it is not light cream.

 - Nilla Wafers: I used a mix of mini Nillas and full sized.
 There is no difference but I just discovered that mini ones existed and now I will never go back!